Just an hour north of Sydney lies a protected nature reserve and wildflower garden so ecologically precious it’s usually off limits to visitors.

 Stones on which numbers have been painted are used to mark the spots where young plants are sprouting hopefully through the loamy sand, and imagination can easily picture a magnificent reservation, bright with wattles, of which over one hundred varieties will be seen, and blazing with waratahs, gigantic lilies, red bottle brushes, boronias and Christmas bells…

-A walk through the park in spring ought to confirm the journalist’s imaginative fancy.
-If the place seems serene and untouched now, that is testament to the hard work put in during its early years.
+A walk through the reserve in spring today ought to confirm this 1930s journalist’s imaginative fancy.
+That the place seems serene and untouched now is testament to the hard work put in during its early years.
 JD told a newspaper in 1953:

 The public will never know what it cost us in money and labour — and blood, sweat and tears — to establish and safeguard Muogamarra.